udem-dlteam/ribbit/README.md

+# Chainforge API for Ribbit

+This branch implements, inside of `src/ribbit`, a script to connect with [Chainforge](https://chainforge.ai/play/).
+We tried to automatically generate RVMs from LLMs such as ChatGPT and others without much success.

+This branch is deprecated and is kept for historical reasons.

 # Ribbit

 A small, portable and extensible Scheme implementation that supports closures, tail calls, first-class continuations, a REPL and AOT and incremental compilers.
 All that for a run time footprint around 4 KB!